crueter/passmanpp/README.md

 # 2.0
 passman++ version 2.0 is coming soon.
 It will feature a massive suite of new security and general features.
-Please see section "TODO" for more info on what I plan to do.
+Please see section "2.0 SHIT" for more info on what I plan to do.

 While this is happening, no other updates will come out.
 Occasionally, however, I WILL commit my progress.
-Don't expect most if not any commit to work when directly cloned.
+Don't expect most if not any commits to work when directly cloned.

 # passman++
 An extremely simple and minimal yet just as secure and powerful command-line and GUI password manager.
 Super easy to use, with a lot of GUI implementation for even easier use.